jhugman/paise2/docs/plugins/spec.md

 The typical flow through the plugin system is:

 1. A ContentSource plugin identifies resources and calls `schedule_fetch()`
-2. The ContentSourceHost creates a "fetch_content" job via the job queue
+2. The ContentSourceHost creates a "fetch_content" task via the task queue
-3. A job worker picks up the fetch job and identifies an appropriate ContentFetcher
+3. A task worker picks up the fetch task and identifies an appropriate ContentFetcher
 4. The ContentFetcher fetches the content and calls `extract_file()`
-5. The ContentFetcherHost creates an "extract_content" job via the job queue
+5. The ContentFetcherHost creates an "extract_content" task via the task queue
-6. A job worker picks up the extract job and identifies an appropriate ContentExtractor
+6. A task worker picks up the extract task and identifies an appropriate ContentExtractor
 7. The ContentExtractor processes the content and may:
    - Call `storage.add_item()` for extracted content
    - Call `host.extract_file()` for recursive extraction (e.g., files within ZIP archives)